 Note: Don’t try this if she’s beyond tired since hardly anything can console an overtired baby.
 Work on helping her catch up on sleep and try when you know she’s well-rested.
 And keep her wake windows between naps pretty short—no longer than two hours is ideal.

 Once you’ve put her down, close the door.
 In the best case scenario, she fell asleep without shedding a tear.
 But in most cases, she might cry—either right away, or a few minutes later.

 Once you hear her cry, set your timer for 5 minutes, and check in on her when the timer goes off.
 When you do, check that all is okay, and reassure her briefly (30 seconds max) that you’re still here and that she’s doing a great job.

 Once you close the door, set the timer again, but this time, for 10 minutes.
 If she’s still crying at that 10-minute mark, repeat the check-in.
 Then, set your timer again, but for 15 minutes, should she still be crying again at that point.

 These check-ins aren’t so much to calm her down (she might get more riled up each time you go in).
 Instead, you’re giving her both the chance to fall asleep on her own and the reassurance that you’re still here (and to check that all is okay).

 7. Be consistent

 This doesn’t mean you’re locked in for life.
 If you truly feel like things aren’t working one way or another, you can always try something else.
-But make that decision intentionally, not when you’re delirious and sleep-deprived.
+But make that decision intentionally and after several tries, not after the first night or when you’re delirious and sleep-deprived.